WI-10 Risk

 1.4.
 Responsibilities

-As listed in the procedure description, each task in the Risk item’s lifecycle will be completed by a member that is part of one of the following approval groups.
-When any of these approval group members can perform the task, Anyone is listed.
+As listed in the procedure description, each task in the Risk item’s lifecycle will be completed by a member that is part of one of the following approval steps.
+When any of these members can perform the task, Anyone is listed.

 • Item Assignee: The person authoring and responsible for the Risk.
 This organization member is responsible for managing/completing the Risk lifecycle activities.
 This Item Assignee can change from time to time.